 As Chief Medical Officer, Dr. Kim played a pivotal role in the design, construction and operational phases of the 120 bed, $220 million free-standing UH Seidman Cancer Center (opened June 2011).
 He oversees hospital inpatient operations in partnership with the Chief Nursing Officer and Vice President of Operations, and manages Medical Directors of inpatient units.
 Dr. Kim also oversees all hospital accreditation activities.

 In his role as Director Ambulatory Services, Dr. Kim oversees operational activities of the Ambulatory Pavilion at UH Seidman Cancer Center.
 He is a leader in development of multispecialty, disease-based clinics including financial analysis of movement of physicians from doctor’s office to hospital-based practice location.
 Dr. Kim is also the executive sponsor of the Seidman Quality Program.

-As Chief, Oncologic Surgery Services, at UH Seidman Cancer Center, Dr. Kim provides administrative oversight of all cancer surgery services at University Hospitals Case Medical Center.
+As Chief, Oncologic Surgery Services, at UH Seidman Cancer Center, Dr. Kim provides administrative oversight of all cancer surgery services at University Hospitals Cleveland Medical Center.
 He serves as a representative of Oncology Surgery (32 surgeons) at the Cancer Center Executive Leadership Committee, and leads strategic planning for market share growth of oncology surgery within the University Hospitals Health System.